invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

     rewritten(f, args...)
 end
 ```
+So, not only does the function we call get rewritten, but so does every function it calls, all the way down.

 This is how Cassette and IRTools work.
 There are a few complexities and special cases that need to be taken care of,